samaalzoubi/TheWinx-SS2026/Assignment05/Task2/bc01-identity-access/README.md

 ## How to test

-We didn't write automated tests for this module, so we verify behavior manually.
+We verify behavior manually.
 All of Task 1's manual test steps (register/login/validate via Swagger, the browser UI's Token Inspector, H2 console inspection) apply unchanged here, this module's own behavior didn't change.

 We also test the Task 2 integration path via the combined portal:

 1. Start the full stack with `./start.sh` / `start.bat`.
 2. Go to http://localhost:8080/register/user and register a user through the gateway.
 3. Go to http://localhost:8080/login and log in.
 The gateway's `AuthController` calls this